Azure-Samples/azure-spring-boot-samples/spring-petclinic-microservices/README.md

----
-page_type: sample
-languages:
-- java
-products:
-- Azure Spring Integration Starters
-description: "Deploy Spring microservices using Spring Integration starters for Azure"
-  urlFragment: "spring-petclinic-microservices"

----

-# Deploy Spring Microservices using Azure Spring starters for Cosmos DB, Redis, KeyVault
+# Deploy Spring Microservices using Azure Spring starters for Cosmos DB, Redis, Key Vault

 Azure Spring Cloud enables you to easily run a Spring Boot based microservices application on Azure.